leonewton253/epubjxlcompress/README.md

 # EPUB JPEG XL Compress
-Convert PNG and JPG in EPUB to JXL with massive compression ratio
+Convert PNG and JPG in EPUB to JXL with massive compression ratio.
+Compresses all epubs in current directory.
+# Requirements:
+   - unzip, zip
-- zip and cjxl needed
+   - cjxl (JPEG XL encoder)
+   - All epubs in current directory

 ```
-#Move all epubs into current directory

 chmod +x epubjxlcompress.sh
 ./epubjxlcompress.sh